-It is always difficult to track unhealthy lifestyle choices directly to all of the negative health outcomes that they result in, but medical professionals are nonetheless certain the diet and exercise play an important role in the development of nearly every possible disease - even likely genetic ones like Dupuytren's Contracture.
+It's difficult to trace unhealthy lifestyle choices directly to all of the negative health outcomes that they cause.
+But medical professionals are certain that diet and exercise play an important role in the development of many diseases.
+This is even the case for genetic conditions like Dupuytren's Contracture.

-Because of Dupuytren's Contracture’s mild early symptoms, some people make the mistake of ignoring the disease or simply dealing with it rather than seeking cures or ways to manage the disease like stretching, finger strengthening exercises, and the application of all-naturalDupuytren's Contracture cream.
+Because early Dupuytren's presents with mild symptoms, some people make the mistake of ignoring them or simply dealing with it.
+Instead, they should look into ways to manage the disease through stretching, finger strengthening exercises, and all-naturalDupuytren's Contracture cream.

-Nodules: The formation of nodules under the surface of the skin are when many people start to pay attention to Dupuytren's Contracture.
-If this includes you, don’t worry - it’s not too late, you can still heal and eliminate the nodules through natural means or, if necessary, throughout the surgery.
-Nodules result in the thickening of connective tissues in the palm.
-Although the nodules are often painless, they can become a problem as they start to impact the range of motion in your fingers.
+Nodules: When nodules begin to form under the skin, this is when many people start to pay attention.
+If this sounds like you, don’t worry.
+You can still eliminate the nodules through natural means or, if necessary, via surgery.
+Although the nodules are often painless, they can become a problem as they start to impact the motion in your fingers.

-Poor Range of Motion: Having a bad range of motion in your fingers is also another common side-effect of Dupuytren's Contracture.
-This can be characterized in one or more fingers and will usually occur on both hands or (rarely) in the feet.
-Range of motion (or lack thereof) in the hands and or feet is something that should always be monitored closely as it can be indicative of a number of different issues aside from Dupuytren's Contracture including arthritis and other problems.
+Poor range of motion: Having decreased range of motion in the fingers is another common sign of Dupuytren's Contracture.
+This can be seen in one or more fingers and will usually occur on both hands (in rare cases, the feet are also impacted).
+Any loss of motion should always be monitored closely, as this can point toward a number of hand-related issues.

-A simple test you can perform yourself to see if you may have Dupuytren's Contracture is to try to lay your hand palm-down flat on a table.
-If you cannot do this with flat fingers and without any pain you should consult your physician because you may have Dupuytren's Contracture.
+You can perform a simple test at home to see if you may have Dupuytren's Contracture.
+Try laying your hand flat on a table with your palm facing down.
+If you cannot painlessly flatten your fingers in this manner, you should consult your physician because you may have Dupuytren's Contracture.

 What Happens If You Have Dupuytren's Contracture?

-Natural Cream: Using a naturalDupuytren's Contracture cream is often the first line of defense for many medical professionals.
-Most doctors try to avoid surgery unless necessary and it's always best to save going “under the knife” for times when surgery is truly the best option.
-Most cases of Dupuytren's Contracture can be corrected with the use of a natural cream plus daily stretching and strengthening of the finger muscles.
-These methods work because the connective tissue in your hands is flexible and so can be lengthened and strengthen to return to normal form.
-In instances where these invasion-free methods do not work some people go to steroids, surgery, or peruse other options.
+Natural cream: Using a naturalDupuytren's Contracture cream is often the first line of defense.
+Most doctors try to avoid surgery unless absolutely necessary, since it's ideal to prevent going under the knife unless it's the best option.
+Most cases of Dupuytren's Contracture can be corrected with a natural cream, daily stretching, and finger strengthening.
+These methods work because the connective tissue in your hands is flexible enough to be lengthened, strengthened, and regain its prior form.
+If these non-invasive methods do not work, some people turn to steroids, surgery, or pursue other options.

-Radiation: If you catch your Dupuytren's Contracture disease early enough low-grade radiation treatment is an effective approach.
-While radiation may not be able to cure major nodules, it can certainly help reduce, and “loosen” smaller nodules.
-Your physician can tell you if radiation is a viable option in your particular case.
+Radiation: If you catch Dupuytren's early, low-grade radiation is a viable approach.
+While radiation may not get rid of large nodules, it can certainly help reduce and loosen smaller bumps.
+Ask your doctor if radiation is a possibility for your case of Dupuytren's Contracture.

-Surgery: This is the most common treatment used for advanced cases.
-While there are certainly cases when surgery is the best choice for treating severe cases of Dupuytren's Contracture, but more and more sufferers are turning to non-invasive procedures like natural creams and or Enzyme shots, etc.
+Surgery: This is the most common treatment for advanced cases of Dupuytren's.
+While there are certainly cases when surgery is the best choice, more and more individuals with this condition are turning to non-invasive procedures like natural creams.

-Even as common as Dupuytren's Contracture is, the disease is still not a widely known disease.
-As a hereditary illness, Dupuytren's Contracture mainly affects males of northern European ancestry.
-You may have Dupuytren's Contracture if you are experiencing pain in the palm of your hand or if you see the growth of nodules on your palm.
-These nodules are thickened connective tissues that can be “cured” through a number of different methods in including using a naturalDupuytren's Contracture cream, or an enzyme or steroid shot, or, in more serious cases you may need to resort to surgery a needle aponeurotomy or radiation treatment.
+As common as Dupuytren's Contracture is, this condition is still not widely known.
+Dupuytren's Contracture is a genetic disease that mainly affects males of Northern European ancestry.
+You may have Dupuytren's Contracture if you experience pain in the palm of your hand or have nodules on your palm.
+These nodules are thickened connective tissue that can be fixed via a number of effective methods, including a naturalDupuytren's Contracture cream or steroid shots.
+In more serious cases, you may need to resort to surgery, a needle aponeurotomy, or radiation treatment.